melissa-lam/Exercise-Tracker/README.md

 I did the first option of making a class in my model package robust.
 I made my ExerciseList class robust and the methods that I changed were the removeExercise, removeIndex, exercisesFromDate, and exercisesFromType methods.

+## **Phase 4: Task 3** ##
+Refactoring changes to make after designing UML class diagram:
+- Make an abstract class where my Goal and Exercise class can extend from since they have very similar methods in both classes.
+This would help with any duplicate code.
+- In my ExercisePanel class, I have a lot of duplicated code.
+For example, I can declare and instantiate the colour I made since I use it many times.
+This will help with having a single point of control so if I decide to change the colour in the future, then I won't have to change it at every point.
+I would do the same to my GoalsPanel.
+- In my ExercisePanel class, for methods createTypePane, createDatePane, and createHoursPane, the implementation is very similar so I would refactor into one method.
+I would do the same to my GoalsPanel.
+Since I also have these very similar methods in my ExercisePanel and GoalsPanel, I could also possibly make an abstract class to avoid more code duplication.